CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 *Target table* - The table created by the translation process.

+*Source attribute/value* - The attribute or value stored in the source table.

+*Target attribute/value* - The attribute or value to be stored in the translated target table.

 *Translation table* - User created table read by the translation engine and defining the structure of the target table, the validation rules and the translation rules.

+*Translation row* - One row of the translation table.

+*Validation rule* - The set of validation helper functions used to validating the sources values of an attribute.
+There is one set of validation rule per row in the translation table.

+*Translation rule* - The translation helper functions used to translate the sources values to the target attribute.
+There is only one translation rule per translation row in the translation table.

 *Lookup table* - User created table of lookup values used by some helper functions to convert source values into target values.

-*Source attribute/value* - The attribute or value stored in the source table.

-*Target attribute/value* - The attribute or value to be stored in the translated target table.

 # What are translation tables and how to write them?